 PAYE (Pay As You Earn)

-Required if you have employees.
-You must register within 21 days of becoming an employer.
-PAYE is the income tax you withhold from employee salaries and pay over to SARS monthly.
+Required if you have employees who trigger employees' tax obligations.
+SARS says an employer must register with SARS within 21 business days after becoming an employer, unless none of the employees are liable for normal tax.
+PAYE is the employees' tax you withhold and pay over to SARS.

 UIF (Unemployment Insurance Fund)